alexbain/alexbain.github.com/source/_posts/2012-03-16-time-to-information.markdown

 * The relevancy of the information returned from a service when given a well formed query.
 * The usability of the interface presenting the information.

-Each of these aspects has a huge potential impact on TTI.
-If a service performs poorly enough in any of these categories I firmly believe improving upon it will provide a measurable benefit to user satisfaction.
-In the coming years, as the number of information services multiply, the services that provide well formatted, relevant, easy to use information will be the ones that succeed.
-We, as humans, simply will not spend time on services that do not place relevant information retrieval and presentation at the forefront of their business goals.
+Each of these aspects have a huge potential impact on TTI.
+If a service performs poorly enough in any of these categories I believe improving upon it will provide a benefit to user experience and satisfaction.
+In the coming years, as the number of information services multiply, I think that services which present well formatted, relevant, easy to understand information will have a competitive edge against those that do not.

 ## Measuring Time to Information